 For CWDM MUX/DEMUX, channel port and line port are the most common and necessary ports for normal operation of the CWDM Multiplexer/Demultiplexer.

 A CWDM MUX/DEMUX usually has several channel ports on different wavelengths.
 Each channel port works for a specific wavelength.
 It uses 18 wavelengths ranging from 1270nm to 1610nm with a channel space of 20nm.
 The number of channel ports on CWDM Multiplexer/Demultiplexer is usually ranging from 2 to 18.

 Line port of CWDM MUX/DEMUX can be divided into dual-fiber and single-fiber types.
 The wavelengths’ order and the applications of them are totally different.
-Dual-fiber line port is used for bidirectional transmission, which means the TX port and RX port of every duplex channel port supporting the same wavelength.
+A dual-fiber line port is used for bidirectional transmission, which means the TX port and RX port of every duplex channel port supporting the same wavelength.
 The CWDM MUX/DEMUX with dual fiber line ports installed on the two ends of the network could be the same.
-However, single-fiber line port only supports one direction data flow, thus the transmit and receive port of the duplex channel will support different wavelengths.
+However, a single-fiber line port only supports one direction data flow, thus the transmit and receive port of the duplex channel will support different wavelengths.
 The wavelengths’ order of single-fiber CWDM Multiplexer/Demultiplexer should be reversed at both sides of the network.